 The first step for updating your DNS begins with your domain name provider.
 If you don’t remember who that is, don’t worry!
-We’ve got some a couple of tips for finding your DNS provider.
+We’ve got some tips for finding your DNS provider.

 First, check your billing records.
 Your domain host is usually who you bought your domain from.
 Searching your email archives for billing records related to registering or transferring your domain may help you find it easily.

-If your billing records search turned up no results, use a domain search tool, such as InterNIC.
+If your billing records search yielded no results, use a domain search tool like InterNIC.

-- Type your domain name in the Whois search box.
+Type your domain name in the search box.

-- On the Whois search results page, locate the Registrar entry.
+On the search results page, locate the Registrar entry.
 This entry lists your DNS hosting provider, the DNS provider who owns the name server for your domain.